-A food that is as super as nutritional yeast is no exception.
-It’s loaded with vitamins and minerals, and it even has some protein in it.
 If you have yet to explore all the wonderful ways to use nutritional yeast, read on.
-You’re about to dive in to a deliciously satisfying new world.
+You’re about to dive in to a delicious new world!

 What is nutritional yeast?